Master of Science in Environmental Science and Management

-The Traditional ESM concentration, which emphasizes regulatory compliance, pollution prevention, and control, and equips students with practical skills and knowledge required to navigate the complex regulatory landscape of environmental science and management.
+This track emphasizes regulatory compliance, pollution prevention and environmental control strategies.
+You’ll gain the practical skills and applied knowledge necessary to navigate the complex regulatory landscape of environmental science and management.

 Program Information